Isaiah Mustafa

 Isaiah Amir Mustafa (born February 11, 1974) is an American actor and former American football wide receiver.
 Mustafa is widely known as the main character in a series of Old Spice television commercials, "The Man Your Man Could Smell Like".
-He is also known for portraying Luke Garroway on Freeform's fantasy series Shadowhunters and adult Mike Hanlon in It Chapter Two.
+He is also known for portraying Luke Garroway on Freeform's fantasy series Shadowhunters, adult Mike Hanlon in It Chapter Two, and Detective John Sampson in the Prime Video crime thriller Cross.

 Childhood

 Mustafa was born in Portland, Oregon to Shahidah Mustafa-Davis and John Wali Mustafa, the youngest of seven children in a Muslim family.
 When Mustafa was 5 years old, the family relocated from Portland to Mission Viejo, California, and his father opened a limousine service in Laguna Hills.
 Several years after the family relocated to California, Mustafa's father was killed in a car accident.

 He was educated at Santa Clara High School, and later attended Santa Monica College, before transferring to Moorpark College.
 Mustafa then studied history at Arizona State University, from which he graduated in 1995.